Sport in Reykjavik

 Laugardalur Stadium has an audience capacity of 9.800.

 Reykjavik offers an environmentally friendly city with clean air, water and superior facilities and infrastructure to support large events.
-Our capability and drive to deliver are shown through the sport events that we have hosted for example the 16th Games of the small states of Europe, the European TeamGym Championship and many more.
+Our capability and drive to deliver are shown through the sports events that we have hosted for example the 16th Games of the small states of Europe, the European TeamGym Championship and much more.